olivia-mauger/tutorials/docs/source/variables.rst

 There are a few more key naming conventions for Shadow.

     * Starting a variable name with a number will cause a compile error (but ending it with a number is acceptable)
-    * Single-word names should be all lowercase (i.e. price, meal, or quantity), but is not a compile error
+    * Single-word names should be all lowercase (e.g. price, meal, or quantity), but is not a compile error
-    * Starting a variable name with a special symbol (i.e. #, _, @, % +, etc.) will cause a compile error
+    * Starting a variable name with a special symbol (e.g. #, _, @, % +, etc.) will cause a compile error
     * Variable names cannot be **reserved words** (see next section).